 The Company has granted a loan of EUR 35 million to Socfinaf, a company affiliated to Socfin.
-Socfinaf repaid EUR 15 million during the year.
+Socfinaf repaid EUR 15 million during last year.
 This loan bears an interest rate of 4% and has an indefinite term, but it can be recalled at any time.

 The Company has granted a loan of EUR 10 million to Afico, a shareholder company.
 This loan bears an interest rate of 4% and the term is fixed at 31th December 2021.
+A partial reimbursement of EUR 1 million is effective in June 2018 for a remaining balance of EUR 9 million.